lhr-solar/BPS/Docs/source/Hardware/Boards.rst

             * LTC6255
     * LTC6255
         * Description: Op Amp
-        * Why is it necessary:
+        * Why is it necessary: to amplify the signal from the sensors
         * Justification for selection of specific part: This op amp is listed in the datasheet for LTC6811 as a component to  use to amplify the signal (from the sensors) ahead of its transmission to LTC6811.
         * `Datasheet link <https://www.analog.com/media/en/technical-documentation/data-sheets/625567fd.pdf>`__